CeCamillo/teste-codex/README.md

 ## Building and Running the Project

-Each exercise is implemented as a separate module within this project.
-Follow the instructions below to build and run each exercise.
+The whole resolution is presented as an API, each exercise corresponds as one endpoint.
+The API was built using Java Spring Boot

 ## 1. CNPJ Validator

 ### Description

-This module validates CNPJ (Cadastro Nacional da Pessoa Jurídica) formats and check digits.
-It's implemented as a REST API endpoint using Spring Boot.
+Checks if a CNPJ is valid or not

 ### Features

 * Validates CNPJ in both formatted ("00.000.000/0001-00") and unformatted ("00000000000000") strings
-* Removes non-digit characters from the input
-* Calculates and verifies the check digits according to the Receita Federal algorithm
+* Calculates and verifies the check digits according to the Receita Federal rules

 ### API Endpoint